build3/MathNetServer/README.md

 * Students being able to move points on a graph asynchronously and update each other upon movement.
 * It will only run on port 8888.
 * It will run in browser on localhost until a server is acquired.
-* A MySQL relational database will hold class/group data..
+* A MySQL relational database will hold class/group data.

 #### Version 2 Functionality by September 30th: ####